Breakend/gym-extensions/README.md

 ## Contributions

 For contributing environments please use the general directory structure we have in place and provide **pull requests**.
 We're still working on making this extension to OpenAI gym the best possible so things may change.
 Any changes to existing environments should involve an incremental update to the name of the environment (i.e. Hopper-v0 vs. Hopper-v1).
+If you are not associated with McGill and contribute significantly, please add your association to:

+<pre>docs/index.md</pre>